Linear response for Sinai billiards with small holes: Coupling

 In order to have good distortion properties, we will always consider the functions \(\cL^n \rho\) restricted to \(n\)-homogeneous unstable curves.
 This is a consequence of how we define the evolution of standard families in Section \ref{subsec:standard-families}, treating \(\bS\) as real discontinuities.
 Let \(\Lambda_1\), \(Q_1, Q_{2}\) and \(\bar n\) be given by Lemma \ref{lem:distortion-bound-density}.
 Set

 As a Corollary of Lemma \ref{lem:distortion-bound-density}, we obtain invariance of regular densities.
-In the following statement, whose proof follows by a direct computation, we let \(W\) be an \(n\)-homogeneous unstable curve and \(\rho\) be a density on \(I_{\cF^{-n}(W)}\).
+In the following statement, whose proof follows by a direct computation and is omitted, we let \(W\) be an \(n\)-homogeneous unstable curve and \(\rho\) be a density on \(I_{\cF^{-n}(W)}\).

-\begin{corollary} There exists \(\Omega>1\) such that: \begin{itemize} \item[a)] For any \(\rho \in \cC(\varpi_1)\), \(\cL^n \rho \in \cC(\varpi_2)\) for all \(n \in \bN\); \item[b)] For any \(\rho \in \cC(\varpi)\) with \(\varpi>\varpi_2/2\), then \(\cL^n \rho \in \cC(\varpi_2 /2)\) for all \(n \ge \bar n\); \item[c)] For any \(\rho \in \cC(\varpi)\), \(\cL^{n} \rho \in \cC(\max\{\Omega\varpi, \varpi_2\})\) for all \(n\in \bN\). \end{itemize} \end{corollary}
+\begin{corollary} There exists \(\Omega>1\) such that: \begin{itemize} \item[a)] For any \(\rho \in \cC(\varpi_1)\), \(\cL^n \rho \in \cC(\varpi_2)\) for all \(n \in \bN\); \item[b)] For any \(\rho \in \cC(\varpi)\) with \(\varpi>\varpi_2/2\), then \(\cL^n \rho \in \cC(\varpi /2)\) for all \(n \ge \bar n\); \item[c)] For any \(\rho \in \cC(\varpi)\), \(\cL^{n} \rho \in \cC(\max\{\Omega\varpi, \varpi_2\})\) for all \(n\in \bN\). \end{itemize} \end{corollary}

 As a byproduct of our coupling argument we will be forced to consider densities that lie in \(\cC(\varpi)\) with \(\varpi\) arbitrarily big.
 Thanks to part b) of Corollary \ref{cor:useful-density} densities recover exponentially fast.
 However, in this transient, the estimates for the evolution of \(\cZ\) would be out of control if we were to rely only on the cones \(\cC(\varpi)\).
 To overcome this problem, we will consider yet another type of cone given by the ratio \(\max \rho /\min \rho\).
 This cone has the advantage on the one hand to bound the oscillations of the density \(\rho\) and on the other hand to be ‘less demanding' than \(\cC(\varpi)\) so that the bad densities that we will consider have a max/min ratio of order one.
 We cannot rely on those cones only because there is no recovery.
 However, they have the important property of being `almost preserved' by the dynamics.